love1024/ngx-oneforall/projects/ngx-oneforall-docs/src/app/categories/signals/pages/throttled-signal/index.md

-`throttledSignal` creates a signal that limits the rate at which the source signal's updates are emitted.
-It ensures the signal value updates at most once every specified `delay` milliseconds.
+`throttledSignal` creates a read-only signal that limits how often the source signal's updates are emitted.
+It ensures updates occur at most once per specified interval, regardless of how frequently the source changes.

 ## Usage

-Use `throttledSignal` when you want to handle frequent updates (like scroll events or mouse movements) without overwhelming your application or causing excessive re-rendering.
+Use `throttledSignal` when you need to limit the rate of updates from high-frequency events like scroll, mousemove, or resize.

 {{ NgDocActions.demo("ThrottledSignalDemoComponent", { container: true }) }}